UnitTestBot/UTBotJava/utbot-python/README.md

 4. After indexing has finished, move the cursor to a function, press ALT+SHIFT+U (or ALT+U, ALT+T in Ubuntu), and generate tests.

+### Dependencies

+Package `com.intellij.modules.python` in `/utbot-intellig/resources/plugin.xml` is необходимый dependecy.
+We need it to use Python Psi Tree.

 ## Command line interface

 You can find documentation on CLI usage [here](docs/CLI.md).